bethChris/MiniProjects/Java/BugManaging/README.md

 This backend is the API for connecting the database to the frontend/app.
 It currently has one endpoint (`/reports`) used to query all reports in the database and return them as a JSON object.

 ## Backend Setup
-This project requires setup of an SQL database (with credentials) and a couple of python packages.
+This project requires setup of an SQL database (with credentials), python, and a couple of python packages.

 ### Packages
 I suggest creating a virtual environment.
 [Python Docs: Creation of Virual Environments](https://docs.python.org/3/library/venv.html).